 Tracking the mean and dispersion of spike counts over time

 To illustrate how the dynamic CMP model can track both time-varying mean and dispersion, we simulated a neuron with a time-varying tuning curve, where the response to hypothetical visual stimuli shifts over 100 trials.
 Here, the neuron’s tuning curve is determined by a linear combination of cubic B-spline basis functions with equally-spaced knots.
 The stimulus that evokes the highest average response – the “preferred orientation” – is initially ~80 deg, but shifts over the course of the experiment, and the response amplitude also increases over time (Fig. 1A).
 Meanwhile, the dispersion pattern also changes: the responses are initially over-dispersed relative to a Poisson distribution and then become under-dispersed (Fig. 1B).
 Noisy observations are sampled from the Conway-Maxwell Poisson distribution at each time (Fig. 1C), mimicking the types of experimental observations collected during adaptation experiments in primary visual cortex (Dragoi et al. 2000) .
-We then fitted the simulated spike observations using the same predictor variables as the generative model: the covariates for λt capture the tuning curve with Xt as a 10-knot cubic spline basis expansion of the orientation, and the covariate for the dispersion parameter νt does not depend on the stimulus orientation Gt=1.
+We then fitted the simulated spike observations using the same predictor variables as the generative model: the covariates for λt capture the tuning curve with Xt as a 10-knot cubic spline basis expansion of the orientation, and the covariate for the shape parameter νt does not depend on the stimulus orientation Gt=1.
 The fitted results match the ground truth well, for both the mean (Fig. 1C) and Fano factors (variance-to-mean ratio, Fig. 1D).